 Operation Stand Down Tennessee (the "Organization"), assists veterans and their families so they can be self-sustaining and better connected to the community.
-The Organization operates a service center providing and/or coordinating a variety of services to all honorably discharged veterans and their families with special emphasis on those who are homeless.
-The Organization provides employment training and counseling, technical assistance, job training, placement assistance, computer training, and job retention to honorably discharged veterans with the focus of helping them find good jobs.
+The Organization operates two service centers providing and/or coordinating a variety of services to veterans and their families with special emphasis on those who are homeless, at-risk or in transition.
+The Organization provides employment training and counseling, technical assistance, job training, placement assistance, computer training, and job retention to veterans with the focus of helping them find sustainable employment.
 The Organization operates a transitional housing program for veterans providing the necessary social and support services to ensure a successful return to responsible living.
+The Organization provides assistance for veterans seeking permanent housing and assists veterans with maintaining current housing to prevent homelessness.
 The Organization coordinates events to provide supplies and social and support services to homeless veterans ("Stand Downs") with Middle Tennessee agencies.
-The Organization also operates a thrift store that provides a job-training program for veterans, provides clothes to veterans and their families (at no cost to them) and generates revenue to support programs in the veteran support center.
+The Organization also operates a thrift store that provides a job-training program for veterans, provides clothes to veterans and their families (at no cost to them) and generates revenue to support programs in the veteran support centers.